BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 of the ark shall be three hundred cubits, the breadth of it fifty cubits, and the height of it thirty cubits.

+6:16 A window shalt thou make to the ark, and in a cubit shalt thou finish it above; and the door of the ark shalt thou set in the side thereof; with lower, second, and third stories shalt thou make it.

 ## The Book of Psalms

-	1:1 Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.
+	1:1 Blessed is the man that walketh not in the counsel of the ungodly, no		r standeth in the way of sinners, nor sitteth in the seat of the scornful.

 		Numeric Translation: